abberdeen/circuitid-csharp/docs/OfficesApi.md

 ## CreateOffice

-> GetOffice200Response CreateOffice (Offices offices)
+> GetOffice200Response CreateOffice (OfficesCreateOrPatch officesCreateOrPatch)

 Create a new object